maiertech/template-tauri-sveltekit/README.md

 ## Using this template

 With this template you can develop desktop apps for the OS on which you run it.
 Familiarize yourself with the [Tauri CLI](https://v2.tauri.app/references/cli/).
 If you want to add support for iOS or Android, follow the instructions below.
+Be sure to use the v2 documentation and to append `@next` when you import Tauri NPM packes, e.g., `pnpm i -D @tauri-apps/api@next`.

+Commands are defined in `src-tauri/src/lib.rs`.

 ## Adding support for iOS